Brick Pavers 101: How to Keep Them Clean, Seal Them Properly, and More

-Brick pavers are one of the most attractive and distinctive materials for hardscaping and landscape design.
-They are used for walkways, patios, pool decks, driveways, and as edging.
-Brick paving is very popular with both landscaping contractors and the do it yourself homeowner, combining an easy installation with a bold landscaping statement.
+Brick pavers, used for walkways, patios, pool decks, driveways, and as edging.
+They are very popular with both landscaping contractors and the do-it-yourself homeowner, combining an easy installation with a bold landscaping statement.

-Bricks are a long lasting solution in any application and landscaping is no exception.
-With the proper care, maintenance, and the occasional repair, brick pavers will provide a long service life in any landscaping desacign.
+Bricks are a long-lasting solution in any application, and landscaping is no exception.
+With the proper care, maintenance, and occasional repair work, brick pavers will provide a long service life in any landscaping design.

 Brick pavers are an essential component of landscape design; they make a bold statement and can be used in many outdoor areas.
-They come in a number of patterns each with their own style and aesthetic appeal as well as specialized application.
+They come in a number of patterns; each has their own style and aesthetic appeal as well as specialized application.
 They can be used to match both traditional and modern homes.

 Periodic power washing will return even old brick pavers back to their original shine and beauty.
 Clean bricks will revitalize any landscape design.
 A landscaping contractor can utilize a commercial power washer with cleaning solutions to achieve a deep cleaning without using excessive pressure that could harm the brick pavers or the substrate underneath.
 They can also replace the sand or filler from between the brick paving as some of the material will come out with the wash.

-Overall, there are numerous benefits for laying down a fresh layer of sealant.
-Sealed bricks resist oil and dirt penetration; inhibit the growth of weeds, moss, and mold; resist UV rays and the cycle of freezing and thawing; and helps to prevent insect intrusion.
+Overall, there are numerous benefits of laying down a fresh layer of sealant.
+Sealed bricks resist oil and dirt penetration; inhibit the growth of weeds, moss, and mold; resist UV rays and the cycle of freezing and thawing; and help to prevent insect intrusion.
 In the end, brick paving sealing rejuvenates, strengthens, protects, and enhances the beauty of brick pavers.

 In light of the possible reasons why brick pavers would need repair, it is best to rely on landscaping contractors to assess the root cause of the damage and then perform the repairs.
 You owe it your overall landscape design to fix the underlying problem instead of just replacing a few brick pavers.
 The landscaping contractor will be able to correct the bigger issues to prevent damage from reoccurring every season.

-Making A Case For A Landscaping Contractor Versus Do It Yourself
+Making a Case for a Landscaping Contractor vs. Doing It Yourself

 For example, setting the pressure too high on a pressure washer can compact brick pavers or crack individual bricks.
 Jointing sand can be washed away during power washing as well.
-Sealant has to be applied evenly throughout and entire area which requires careful application and a thorough removal of any previous layers of sealant.
+Sealant has to be applied evenly throughout an entire area, which requires careful application and thorough removal of any previous layers of sealant.
 Some brick paver repairs stem from underlying problems that require professional repair.